Andrew Hughes (footballer, born 1978): Sheffield United U23

+Sheffield Wednesday

 On 12 August 2020, he joined Sheffield Wednesday as first team coach.
 He later left the club a few months later on 9 November 2020 when Garry Monk left the club.

+Norwich City

-Hughes now has been at Norwich City since the start of 2021–2022 season as head of Loans and player pathway development.With the dismissal of Dean Smith in early January 2023 and the announcement of David Wagner as the new head coach Hughes has stepped up to assist the first team.
+Hughes has been at Norwich City since the start of 2021–2022 season as head of loans and player pathway development.
+Following the dismissal of Dean Smith in early January 2023 and the announcement of David Wagner as the new head coach, Hughes stepped up to assist the first team.

+Leicester City

+In August 2024, Hughes left Norwich City to join Premier League side Leicester City.
+The two clubs have reached an agreement for Hughes to join recently appointed head coach Steve Cooper at the King Power Stadium.
+Hughes was added to the coaching staff of the Scotland national team in August 2025.